MoF issues Gazette Notification for 150th Birth Anniversary of Mahatma Gandhi

 The metal composition of the ₹150 coin will consist of Pure Silver (99.9%).
 The coin will weigh 40 grams and have a diameter of 44 mm, featuring 200 serrations along the edge.
 The coin's description is as follows.

-On the reverse side of the coin, Mahatma Gandhi's portrait, holding the iconic hand-carrying stick, will be featured.
+Reverse: This face of the coin shall bear the Mahatma Gandhi's portrait, holding the iconic hand-carrying stick, will be featured.
 A numeral 150, creatively crafted from iconic articles associated with Mahatma Gandhi, will accompany the inscription “Years of Celebrating the Mahatma” in English beside the portrait.
 The top periphery will bear the inscription “150th Birth Anniversary of Mahatma Gandhi” in English, while below it, the inscription "महात्मा गांधी की 150 वीं जयंती" in Devanagri script will be engraved on the coin.
 The international numeral representation of the years “1869-2019” will flank above the numeral 150 on the coin.

 This signifies the inaugural release of a commemorative coin in pure silver in the history of Republic India coinage, adding a significant milestone to the numismatic legacy of the nation.